 - Proof of residency, citizenship, or Social Security status

 Among these, IRS tax transcripts validate the tax-related financial information submitted on your FAFSA.
-This is especially important if your application is selected for verification, which occurs when FAFSA data is flagged for confirmation by the federal processor or your school’s financial aid office.
+This is especially important if your application is selected for identity verification, which occurs when FAFSA data is flagged for confirmation by the federal processor or your school’s financial aid office.

-Why are IRS Transcripts Necessary?
+Why Are Digital IRS Transcripts Necessary?

 What Are Digital IRS Transcripts?